This post may contain affiliate links.

 I was almost inside when I saw the outdoor terrace of Le Sélect across the street and knew I’d found my spot.

-When Cafe Le Select opened in 1925 it was an instant success, in part because you could drink there 24 hours a day.
+When Café Le Select opened in 1925 it was an instant success, in part because you could drink there 24 hours a day.

 The terrace, with its green and white woven chairs looked lively but not too crowded, and since there were plenty of women sitting solo there I didn’t feel like a pariah for being on my own.
-Not that I needed to feel self conscious.
-Did Kiki de Montparnasse need an escort when kicking up her skirts?
-Or Isadora Duncan when she threw a saucer across Le Select during a political argument?
-Or the writer, Hart Crane, when he got thrown into jail for fighting with the waiters over a bill?

-I could use some collective decadence, I thought, digging into my duck liver on toast.
-Bring on the ghosts.
-And just like that I could picture it, Le Select in its heyday: the unshaven expats sitting nose to nose with socialites and prostitutes, the stained notebooks and sketchbooks falling open on tables and the smell of smoke and spilled wine.
+And just like that I could picture it, Le Select in its heyday: the unshaven expats sitting nose to nose with socialites and prostitutes, the stained notebooks and sketchbooks falling open on tables.
+The smell of smoke and spilled wine.

 I could even hear it, or at least I imagined I could, the brawls and the shouting and back slapping and laughter, as if it were all floating under my nose like a thread in the wind.